vinaywadhwa/compose-rules/docs/detekt.md

-When using the [Detekt Gradle Plugin](https://detekt.dev/docs/gettingstarted/gradle), you can specify the dependency on this set of rules by using `detektPlugins`.
+When using the [detekt Gradle Plugin](https://detekt.dev/docs/gettingstarted/gradle), you can specify the dependency on this set of rules by using `detektPlugins`.

 ```groovy
 dependencies {